raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Many contemporary regex engines, on the other hand, use nondeterministic algorithms that consume much less space, but can exhibit high orders of polynomial time.
 There are a number of reasons for this, including the requirement to support features that recognize non-regular languages (like balanced parentheses and palindromes).

-But we know that if a formal regular expression or regex describes a regular language, it is possible to execute it in linear time.
+But we know that if a formal regular expression or regex describes a regular language, it is possible to execute it in--at worst--linear time.
 And our code is the demonstration.

 ---